nocturne-protocol/private-token-contract/README.md

 # Private ERC20 Token with iExec TEE Integration

-Ce projet implémente un token ERC20 avec des fonctionnalités de confidentialité utilisant des montants chiffrés et une intégration avec iExec TEE pour le traitement off-chain.
+This project implements an ERC20 token with privacy features using encrypted amounts and iExec TEE integration for off-chain processing.

 ## 🏗️ Architecture

-Le contrat `PrivateERC20` combine deux fonctionnalités principales :
+The `PrivateERC20` contract combines two main features:

-1. **Token ERC20 privé** avec balances chiffrées
+1. **Private ERC20 Token** with encrypted balances
-2. **Intégration TEE** pour le traitement off-chain sécurisé
+2. **TEE Integration** for secure off-chain processing

 ## Architecture Overview